 - kosher salt & ground black pepper, to season

 - for serving, as desired: grated parmesan or pecorino romano, finely chopped basil or parsley, crushed red pepper flakes, etc.

-- Dice 1 medium yellow onion
+- Dice 1 medium yellow onion (<5 minutes active)

 Keywords: pasta marsala, pasta recipes, Italian recipes, comfort food recipes